s2a31/yelp-camp/README.md

 - Protected routes ensuring only authenticated users can create, edit, or delete campgrounds and reviews
 - Association of campgrounds and reviews with their respective authors
 - Authorization middleware to check user permissions for editing and deleting campgrounds and reviews
+- Display of star ratings for campgrounds and reviews
+- User-friendly star rating form for submitting reviews
+- Refactored codebase with controllers for better organization and maintainability

 ## Installation